IamRaviTejaG/kv-store-redis-pyflask/README.md

 # Key Value Store - Flask

-This app uses MongoDB for storage, and  e have a Redis cache layer along with MongoDB for persistent storage.
+This app uses MongoDB for storage, and comes with Redis cache layer for scalability.

 ```bash
 AWS CloudWatch